vitasdk/vitasdk.github.io/index.md

 ## Writing Code

-The [APIs](https://docs.vitasdk.org/) are gathered from revering the Vita's firmware.
+The [APIs](https://docs.vitasdk.org/) are gathered from reversing the Vita's firmware.
 It includes everything you can do with the system.
 It is recommended that you start by cloning the [samples](https://github.com/vitasdk/samples) and by reading through them and understanding them.
 The environment is POSIX but the true power comes from the Sony specific [APIs](https://docs.vitasdk.org/).

 ### Plugins and Extensions